slaicha/cape_town_segementation/README.md

 # Data processing

 ## California Dataset
-To generate image mask pais of the california dataset, I followed the instructions in this repo https://github.com/A-Stangeland/SolarDetection.
+To generate image mask pais of the california dataset, please follow the instructions in this repo https://github.com/A-Stangeland/SolarDetection.
 The main module is `data_generation_california.py`

-These are their instructions (edited):
+These are the instructions (edited):

 The data generator class to use depends on the data source, as US and French satellite data have different sizes, and thus require different approaches.
 The US dataset is composed of images that are 5000 by 5000 pixels in sixe and usage of the ```DatasetGenerator``` class is created with images of this size in mind.